ikostan/domain-check/README.md

 - email_
 - reseller_email

+PLEASE NOTE:
-###NOTE: Script will perform a few validations regarding values from config.csv fle.
+- Script will perform a few validations regarding values from config.csv fle.
 In case of configurations conflict sendEmail will be disabled

 ## Email template (email.csv):
 - Please customaze default text before use it.
 - Script using WHOIS output in order to search for web-owner name.
 - Script will use web-owner if client name is not available.